Skip to main content

 OPERATE_RET tkl_thread_get_priority(TKL_THREAD_HANDLE thread, int *priority);

-• thread: Thread handle.
-If NULL, it indicates obtaining the priority of the current thread.
+• thread: The handle to a thread.
+If the value is NULL, get the priority of the current thread.

-• priority: Output parameter, used to return the thread priority.
+• priority: The output parameter for returning the thread priority.

 tkl_thread_set_priority